 While most organizations recognize they have a wealth of data, not

-all of them are able to realize its potential because technological and
+all of them can realize their potential because of technological and

 cultural challenges often stand in the way.
 IT organizations tend to

-focus on the technology challenges, but to really show the value of
+focus on the technology challenges, but to show the value of

 data, IT leaders need to partner with business leaders to identify where